sjakedude/Jaketopia/readme.txt

 submit their favorite wood to the database, then the wood page will fetch the data and display it in a table.

+The database is jsonbin.io.
+They provide free json hosting where you can submit GET and PUT requests to the api and can access/change the data.
+It is free so that's why I chose to use it.

 There is an admin page /admin.html that allows me to reset the database.

 This is my first time doing web development and I am super proud of this website.
 I am so happy to finally have an understanding for the web development community and I can say with confidence that I know HTML, CSS, and Javascript.

+All files have been validated and all is good.